opendp/opendp/docs/source/developer/getting-involved.rst

 * Is it unique and does it have reasonable utility?
 * If it has a similar behavior as another constructor, can you show that it has greater utility or useful trade-offs?

-Once you get feedback, you can move on to the :ref:`contribution-process`.

 Resolve an Issue
 ----------------